 - Boobs of Steel: She possesses an ample bust in her original game, but her art in Heroes shows off more of it, revealing she's actually a few cup sizes bigger than Lyn, who is also quite well-endowed.
-In The Blazing Blade, she is a powerful rival for Bartre, and in Heroes she is considered to be one of the three best Sword Infantry units in the game (alongside Ayra and Legendary Marth).
+In The Blazing Blade, she is a powerful rival for Bartre, and in Heroes she is considered to be one of the best Sword Infantry units in the game at the time of her release.

 - Broken Bird: Her existence of living for the sword and only for the sword is starting to wear on her.
 Not to mention she was poorly treated by whomever she lived with because she was a woman, making her passive and unemotional.